fi5u/jquery.fullslide.js/README.md

 The selector needs to be a `ul` element.
 Each `li` element will be a slide.

 Include the CSS file in the `head` and make sure the link to the image sprite is correct.
+If you are using SASS, simply include the `_jquery.fullslide.scss` file with your other library includes.

 Include jQuery before jquery.fullslide plugin.